Murder: Incidence

+A map of countries by their intentional homicide rate per 100,000 people, from Our World in Data.
+Latest available year up to year on map.

 The World Health Organization reported in October 2002 that a person is murdered every 60 seconds.
 An estimated 520,000 people were murdered in 2000 around the globe.
-Another study estimated the worldwide murder rate at 456,300 in 2010 with a 35% increase since 1990.
-Two-fifths of them were young people between the ages of 10 and 29 who were killed by other young people.
+Another study estimated that 456,300 people were murdered globally in 2010.
+Two-fifths of victims were young people between the ages of 10 and 29 who were killed by other young people.
+In 2021, it was estimated that 458,000 people worldwide were murdered.
 Because murder is the least likely crime to go unreported, statistics of murder are seen as a bellwether of overall crime rates.